Maya Usova: Career

 Maya Usova initially competed with Alexei Batalov.
 At the age of nine, she moved from Gorky to Moscow to train with coach Natalia Dubova.
 Dubova paired her with Alexander Zhulin in 1980.
 In 1988, they made their first appearance at the European Championships, placing fourth.
 The next season, they won silver at the 1989 European Championships in Birmingham, England and silver in their World Championships debut, in Paris.
 They maintained their silver medal standing in the world with a silver at the 1990 European Figure Skating Championships, but for the first time dropped behind the Duchesnays to third at the 1990 World Figure Skating Championships in Halifax.

-After being third again at the 1991 European Figure Skating Championships, they looked poised for the big breakthrough, for the first time leading their teammates Klimova & Ponomarenko after the compulsories, then leading both the Duchesnays and Klimova & Ponomarenko into the free dance at the 1991 World Figure Skating Championships.
-However the top 3 teams were so close the final finish of the free dance order would determine the final results.
-Maya Usova & Alexander Zhulin skated a strong free dance that seemed to ensure the title, but had drawn first in the final flight, and received a wide spread of marks from the judges.
-Despite receiving four first place ordinals in the free dance, a strange ordinal situation caused them to place third in the free dance and drop from first to third in the end.
+After being third again at the 1991 European Figure Skating Championships, they led both the Duchesnays and Klimova & Ponomarenko into the free dance at the 1991 World Figure Skating Championships.
+In the free dance Usova & Zhulin skated first in the final flight and received a wide spread of marks from the judges.
+Critics described the program, which featured "Zhulin hopping like a rabbit around Usova, who was kneeling like a shrub" as "bizarre."
+They dropped to third in the free dance and third overall.
 They later described their 1991 free dance as "being about Paganini and his muse".
 Usova wore a short, Empire-style beige dress and according to writer Ellyn Kestnbaum, represented both a muse and inanimate object.
 Kestnbaum also reported that they skated their program with "intense emotion" and created "an overall aura of Romanticism and uncanniness", using little runs and turns on their toepicks, knee slides, and "sensuous flowing and intertwining movements" that were enhanced by their billowing costumes.

 In the 1991–92 season, Usova/Zhulin won silver at the 1992 European Championships in Lausanne, Switzerland and then captured their first Olympic medal, bronze, at the 1992 Winter Olympics in Albertville, France.
 Usova/Zhulin ended their season with a controversial silver at the 1992 World Championships in Oakland, California despite a fall in the free dance.
 They moved with Dubova from Moscow to Lake Placid, New York in September 1992.